mydataismydata/solarpi/README.md

 # Solar Tracking Dashboard

 A self-hosted dashboard for an SRNE / Eco-Worthy hybrid solar inverter and JBD battery BMS, running headless on a **Raspberry Pi Zero 2 W**.
-It polls live telemetry, stores a time-series history (which the companion Android app never kept), and serves current + historical charts over the local network.
+It polls live telemetry, stores a time-series history, and serves current + historical charts over the local network.

 The protocol layer is a faithful Python port of the companion "Private Solar Monitoring" Android app, validated byte-for-byte against the same reference vectors.

 ## Screenshots